NVIDIA/cloud-native-docs/container-toolkit/overview.rst

 Installation Guide
 ===================
-The installation guide shows how to install NVIDIA Container Toolkit on different Linux distributions and platforms.
+The :ref:`install-guide` shows how to install NVIDIA Container Toolkit on different Linux distributions and platforms.

 ----

 User Guide
 ==========
-The user guide provides information on the configuration options available for running GPU containers.
+The :ref:`user-guide` provides information on the configuration options available for running GPU containers.

 ----